raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 ```
 --- /task ---
 --- task ---
-Now we can switch backdrops by clicking on the spain flag and on our arrow.
-Can you add code so that our england flag can be used to switch backdrops in the same way?
+Now you can switch between the two backdrops by clicking on the Spanish flag and on the arrow.

+Can you add code so that, when you click on the England flag, the Scratch program also switches to the second backdrop?

 --- hints ---
 --- hint ---
-Just like the spain flag sprite, you need to `switch backdrop to Beach Malibu`{:class="block3looks"}.
-You also need to `show`{:class="block3looks"} the flag `when the backdrop switches to Wall 1`{:class="block3events"} and `hide`{:class="block3looks"} the flag `when the backdrop switches to Beach Malibu`{:class="block3events"}.
+Just like the in the code for the Spanish flag sprite, you need to `switch backdrop to Beach Malibu`{:class="block3looks"} `when the England flag is clicked`{:class="block3events"}.
+You also need to `show`{:class="block3looks"} the flag `when the backdrop switches to Wall 1`{:class="block3events"}, and `hide`{:class="block3looks"} the flag `when the backdrop switches to Beach Malibu`{:class="block3events"}.
 --- /hint ---
 --- hint ---
-These are the code blocks you need to add to the england flag sprite:
+These are the code blocks you need to add to the England flag sprite:
 ```blocks3
 hide